openmainframeproject-internship/Enabling-IBM-Z-in-MLModelScope/Documentation/docs-tensorflow-agent.md

    go get https://github.com/rai-project/tensorflow
    ```

-2. Using the upstream vendors on IBM Z causes build failures.
-So, tested different versions fo rthese vendors and came up with the following configuration for Gopkg.lock.
+2. Using the upstream vendors causes build failures.
+So, we tested different versions for these vendors to find the compatible ones and came up with the following configuration for Gopkg.lock.

     ```
     [[projects]]